jun-yeonglee/cginess_and_aging/README.md

 Example: perl cal_distshift_allpairstesting_rmBoth0_multithreads.pl 16 normcnt_deseq2

-[#threads]: These codes provide multithreading. you can choose the number of threads you want to use.
+[#threads]: These codes run with multithreads. you can choose the number of threads you want to use.

 [file name]: Table(s) of read counts.
 Normalized read counts are recommended.
 DESeq2-normalized counts were used in the study.